HugoFara/pylinkage/README.md

     order_relation=min,
 )[0]
 ```
-Here again the result should be 0.0.
+Here the result can vary, but it is rarely above 0.2.

 So we made something that say it works, let's verify it: